My soul waits

 Produce for Pantries

-As your garden begins to produce, please consider dropping off any extra veggies fore the Worthington Resource Pantry.
+As your gardens produce, please consider dropping off any extra veggies fore the Worthington Resource Pantry.
 Items can be left in the basket on the table near the blue bin, and marked "Resource Pantry."

-The Worthington Resource Pantry focus for August is canned vegetables.
+The Worthington Resource Pantry focus for September is boxed cereal.

-Drop off your donations in the blue food pantry bin in the main office hallway.
+Look for the "Worthington Resource Pantry" bin in the main office hallway.

 Opportunities to Serve